094459/newsletter-oss-projects/README.md

 [mlspace](https://aws-oss.beachgeek.co.uk/3r8) provides code that will help you deploy [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) into your AWS account.
 [MLSpace](https://aws-oss.beachgeek.co.uk/3r9) is an open source no-hassle tool for data science, machine learning and deep learning, and has pre-made environments for pytorch, tensorflow and everything else you might need. (#193)

+**pagemosaic-cms**

+[pagemosaic-cms](https://aws-oss.beachgeek.co.uk/3tb) is an open-source platform optimized for AWS to efficiently host static websites.
+It simplifies the process of creating, managing, and publishing content online with an emphasis on cost-effectiveness and efficient use of AWS resources.
+You can check out the project home page for more details [here](https://aws-oss.beachgeek.co.uk/3tk).(#195)

 **ragna**